Greek protest to test support for new PM Papademos

 Shops will shut down and traffic will to come to a halt as the march wends its way to the U.S. embassy -- which is blamed for supporting the junta 40 years ago.
 Authorities will flood the streets with 7,000 police to prevent violence by hooded youths which has marred previous rallies.

-Papademos, vice president at the European Central Bank until last year, has not dealt with Greece's aggressive labor unions before.
-The main GSEE and ADEDY grouping, which represent half the country's 4 million workers, say Greece is in a "death spiral."
+Papademos, vice president at the European Central Bank until last year, has not dealt with Greece's aggressive labour unions before.
+The main GSEE and ADEDY grouping, which represent half the country's 4 million workers, say Greece is in a "death spiral".

 Unions plan to stage more strikes to coincide with a parliamentary vote for Greece's 2012 budget, which is due to take place before the end of the year.